microsoft/axe-windows/docs/CustomUIA.md

      Licensed under the MIT Licence. -->

 ## Custom UI Automation properties
 Axe Windows supports the inspection of [custom UI Automation properties](https://docs.microsoft.com/en-gb/windows/win32/winauto/uiauto-custompropertieseventscontrolpatterns).
-The custom properties for which Axe Windows should register are described in a configuration file that is loaded once per session and applies to all inspected UI Automation elements.
+The custom properties for which Axe Windows should register are described in a user-supplied text file that is applied to all inspected UI Automation elements.

 ### Configuration file format
-Custom UI Automation configuration data is specified in a [JSON](https://en.wikipedia.org/wiki/JSON#Syntax) formatted text file in the configuration directory.
-The configuration file consists of one object with the following possible attributes:
+Custom UI Automation configuration data is specified in a [JSON](https://en.wikipedia.org/wiki/JSON#Syntax) formatted text file.
+The file consists of one object with the following possible attributes:

 #### metadata
 This attribute, if specified, can contain values to describe the file as determined by the user.
 It may be useful, for instance, to store version or authorship information.
 Example: